 And I have to tell you, we weren’t disappointed.

 “Asam” means sour in Malay, and as you may have guessed by now – the broth for this Laksa is slightly sour from the use of Tamarind and savory from flaked Mackerel.
 I found the combination of these two flavors is just… out of this world.
 RM4.00 gives you a small bowl of this goodness.
 I was tempted to get a second bowl if it wasn’t for the long list of food we wanted to try on this trip!

 Where to eat Penang Asam Laksa

 3. Penang Tau Sar Piah

 Tau Sar Piah is a delicious snack that is very popular in Penang.
-It is traditionally a type of baked good with various bean filling, such as red bean or green bean.
-Penang Tau Sar Piah is usually filled with soft mashed up mung beans.
+It is traditionally a type of baked good with various bean fillings, such as red beans or green beans.
+Penang Tau Sar Piah is usually filled with soft mashed-up mung beans.